It can be hard to pay enough for retirement when you are buying a home and raising a family, but it’s never too late to give your pension pot a boost

 Unfortunately, many of us struggle to put enough into our pension pot during our working lives because the costs of buying a house, raising a family and covering day-to-day living expenses eat into disposable income.
 But it is never too late to think about saving for retirement: even those who are planning to give up work in just a few years’ time can find ways to add to their nest egg.

 The state pension offers a good base to build on.
-The new state pension gives £159.55 per week this year (2017/18), although only those who meet the National Insurance requirements will qualify for the full amount.
+The new state pension gave £159.55 per week in the 2017–2018 tax year, although only those who meet the National Insurance requirements would qualify for the full amount.
 As a rule of thumb, that means contributions must have been paid for at least 35 years, while those with gaps in their National Insurance Record – perhaps because of time spent abroad, or periods of self-employment on low earnings – may not get a full state pension.

 Everyone who is approaching pension age should ask for a forecast and you can do this online.
 Those who are not heading for the full flat rate pension may be able to top up their national insurance record by making voluntary contributions.
 Start by requesting your National Insurance Record to establish whether it is possible to fill in the gaps.